|

 for two years, has to admit to feeling some nostalgia, even a bit

+of disappointment.
 Some of the former Corner Bar residents actually wore suits,

 nobody had long hair, nobody shared their Corner Bar memories, only